In this Old Testament (OT) Survey course and the in New Testament (NT) Survey, we will talk about how to study the Bible.

-Here are four recommendations:
+Here are four things you should do:

 - Choose a translation which you understand.
 In this course, we will be using the Common English Bible (CEB).
-That version, with notes and cross references, is available at Bible Gateway or on the Bible Gateway App.
+That version, with notes and cross references, is at Bible Gateway or on the Bible Gateway App.
 If you want a different language or version, click on the menu which says Common English Bible.
 You can also find a very helpful introduction to each book of the Bible at Biblica.

 - Read daily.
 “The truly happy person doesn’t follow wicked advice, doesn’t stand on the road of sinners, and doesn’t sit with the disrespectful.
 Instead of doing those things, these persons love the Lord’s Instruction, and they recite God’s Instruction day and night!
 They are like a tree replanted by streams of water, which bears fruit at just the right time and whose leaves don’t fade.
 Whatever they do succeeds” (Ps 1:1–3).